calvinmorett/calvinmorett.github.io/_posts/killpopups.markdown

 Javascript applets are little pieces of javascript that can do everything from modify a website you’re on in a variety of ways, with this we're going to kill anything that floats above the content.

+Create Applet(clickable bookmark)

 - Open a New Tab in Chrome.
 Command+T on a Mac, Ctrl+T on a Windows.
 - Right click on the Bookmarks Toolbar.
 - Select “Add Page” from the contextual menu that appears.
-- Give the Bookmark a name, I've called mine -popup.
+- Give the Bookmark a name, I've called mine `-popup`.
 - Paste the Javascript applet into the URL field.
 - Save.